Skip to main content

 Above ground, native plants offer a lot of habitat for birds and insects.
 Some creatures depend on specific species of plants to survive, like monarch butterflies and milkweed.
 Planting native plants in an area promotes biodiversity, which leads to a healthier ecosystem.

-Native plants with deep roots are particularly useful near waterways, as their extensive root systems help hold soil in place and keep it from eroding into the water.
+Native plants with deep roots are particularly useful near waterways, as their extensive root systems help hold soil in place This stabilizes stream banks and keeps excess sediment from getting into the water.

 Monarch butterfly on goldenrod